Favourites

 (2002–8, Burns & Simon)

-More a televisual novel about the decline of large US cities, than a “Cops, Drugs & Robbers” show.
-Five seasons with five different themes, all tied together with characters from both sides of the law and politics.
-A slow, angry burn — the writers had something to say and HBO actually let them do it.
-It's hard to look at Wendell Pierce in later work and not shout Bunk!
+More a televisual novel about the decline of US cities, than a “Cops, Drugs & Robbers” show.
+Five seasons with five different themes, all tied together with characters from both sides of law and politics.
+A slow, angry burn — the writers had something to say and HBO actually let them say it.
+It's hard to watch Wendell Pierce in later work and not shout Bunk!, or Lance Reddick in the John Wyck series (2014–24) as the “mild mannered” concierge.
+The death of Michael Kenneth Williams (Omar!) by overdose in 2021 was especially tragic

 Wolf Hall

-(2015, Kosminsky)
+(2015–24, Kosminsky)

-(1966).
-Maybe Thomas Chromwell wasn't hopelessly evil and Thomas Moore wasn't a mild and wise saint.
+Based on Hilary Mantel's books about the crises surrounding Henry VIII's penchant for instant-divorce, it's the flip side of the story told in A Man for All Seasons (1966).
+It posits the idea that maybe Thomas Chromwell wasn't hopelessly evil and Thomas Moore wasn't a mild and wise saint.
 Mark Rylance was a brilliant choice to play Chromwell: street smart, knowing when to be silent and when to act, and knowing when to be kind and when not.
-There is still one more novel in the historical series to film, The Mirror and the Light
+Season 2 was broadcast in 2024, based on The Mirror and the Light (2020) — will get it on blu–ray when it becomes available

 Young Frankenstein